Silver Bridge: Wreckage analysis

 The bridge failure was due to a defect in a single link, known as eyebar 330, on the north of the Ohio subsidiary chain, the first link below the top of the Ohio tower.
 A small crack was formed through fretting wear at the bearing, and grew through internal corrosion, a problem known as stress corrosion cracking.
 The crack was only about 0.1 in deep when the link failed, breaking in a brittle fashion.

 When the lower side of the eyebar failed, all the load was transferred to the other side of the eyebar, which then failed by ductile overload.
-The joint was then held together only by three eyebars, and another slipped off the pin at the center of the bearing, so the chain was completely severed.
+The joint was then held together only by three eyebars, and another slipped off the pin at the center of the bearing, hence the chain was completely severed.
 A collapse of the entire structure was inevitable since all parts of a suspension bridge are in equilibrium with one another.

 The damage to the link would have been difficult to see during inspection of the bridge:

 Inspection prior to construction would not have been able to notice the tiny crack ... the only way to detect the fracture would have been to disassemble the eye-bar.
 The technology used for inspection at the time was not capable of detecting such cracks.